HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA

-We utilize the wrapped context of image and can further leverage visual language generation models to create descriptive captions that encapsulate the salient features of the image.
-These captions are then embedded, allowing the model to answer with a figure.
-Image augmentation shown in Figure \ref{fig:image}
+We utilize the wrapped context of an image and can further leverage visual language generation models to create descriptive captions that summarize visible content.
+These captions are embedded for image-reference retrieval.
+Because the present revision does not include a dedicated quantitative visual QA benchmark, we treat this module as an auxiliary extension and do not use it to support the main empirical claims.
+Image augmentation is shown in Figure \ref{fig:image}.